 Standard donkey move here is to write a press release that states you are the next best thing and sends it to every email he can find on google.
 You need to think who the press release is aimed at and where they are most likely to see it.
 An experienced gaming professional will know the most effective sites for informing players.
 A professional will prioritize those sites, for he or she knows that those sites want to have new and fresh news, for readership and SEO (a scoop).
 Blanket posting should happen after the majors have received the press release.
 Better still would be an advertorial as a press release on a major site and an interview with someone like Mathew Pitt or Barry Carter, two very distinguished poker writers.

-You cannot compete with the big boys if one of then is running a $5 million tournament schedule, then your $1,000 freeroll will not make for great news, so do not put it in your press release.
+It is impossible to compete with the big boys if one of then is running a $5 million tournament schedule, because your $1,000 freeroll will not make for great news, so do not put it in your press release.
 Concentrate on your USP, if you do not have one, find one.
-Look for a niche to advertise, for example; a series of tournaments that players can enter to win holidays, tournament packages, etc.
+So, look for a niche to advertise.
+For example; a series of tournaments that players can enter to win holidays and tournament packages, etc.

 Try and strike up a conversation with an Editor or writer who you are hoping will take your press release.
 Industry events like ICE (International Casino Exhibition) in London are great events to network with influencers and people who can get your brand noticed, so planning a press release around such an event makes good sense.